Child Abduction Lawyers in Ontario

 There are also cases of international child abduction, where the child is taken to another country.
 International child abduction is a much more complicated issue when it comes to getting your child back.

-If your child was wrongfully taken from you, do not despair.
-Our Ontario child abduction lawyers know what is at stake and understand precisely how to take the necessary steps to assist you.
+Was your child was wrongfully taken from you by their other parent?
+Do not despair – our Ontario parental child abduction lawyers know what is at stake and understand precisely how to take the necessary steps to assist you.
 We will work diligently to ensure your child’s safe and swift return.

 If your child has been wrongfully abducted by your former spouse/partner (or you fear that your child will be abducted) and taken to a province outside of Ontario, Feldstein Family Law Group P.C. can help you take the necessary steps to seek their swift return.